COLLEGE OF EDUCATION (EDUC)1204 Benjamin Building, 301-405-2344

 The College of Education offers five minors:

 4. The Minor in Human Development provides a rigorous foundation in human development for undergraduates who wish to support their major field of study with knowledge of human growth and development across multiple domains and developmental stages, as well as knowledge related to principles of teaching and learning, and/or who desire active participation in human development research under the supervision of Human Development faculty in laboratory settings.
-Contact the Human Development undergraduate minor advisor, Ms. Eileen Kramer, at firstname.lastname@example.org or 301-405-8432 for more information or to arrange an advising appointment.
+Contact the contact the Human Development Minor advisor, Ms. Shannon Hayes, at email@example.com , or 301-405-5612, for more information or to arrange an advising appointment.
+Ms. Hayes' office is located in 1204 Benjamin Building.

 5. The EDCP Minor in Leadership Studies promotes college student leadership development by educating undergraduate students for and about leadership in a complex world.
 The goal of the minor is to prepare students to serve effectively in formal and informal leadership roles in campus, local, national, and global contexts.
 Faculty and students in the minor are dedicated to advancing the field of leadership studies by building upon and critically evaluating existing theoretical, research-based, and practical knowledge.
 For the list of approved courses and additional details regarding the EDCP Minor in Leadership Studies, please visit http://umddepartments.orgsync.com/org/leadershipstudies/ .